Particular/docs.particular.net/servicecontrol/upgrades/replacing-audit-instances/index.md

 summary: Instructions on how to replace a ServiceControl Audit instance with zero downtime
 isUpgradeGuide: true
 reviewed: 2024-07-10
+related:
+  - servicecontrol/upgrades/replacing-error-instances
+redirects:
+  - servicecontrol/upgrades/zero-downtime
 ---

 ServiceControl, which exists to serve the management of distributed systems, is itself a distributed system.
 As a result, pieces of the system can be upgraded and managed separately.

-This document describes in general terms how to replace each type of ServiceControl instance, and links to more specific information on how to accomplish these tasks for each potential deployment method.
+This document describes in general terms how to replace a ServiceControl Audit instance, and links to more specific information on how to accomplish these tasks for each potential deployment method.

+See [Replacing an Error Instance](../replacing-error-instances/) for similar guidance for Error instances.

-## Audit instances
+## Overview

 ServiceControl Audit instances store audit data for a configured period of time, after which expired audit data is removed.
 Using the [ServiceControl remotes feature](/servicecontrol/servicecontrol-instances/remotes.md), multiple audit instances can store a portion of the overall audit data (sharding) which is queried in a scatter-gather fashion.